 210-300 aMW of Co-Created Savings and 650-930 aMW of Total Regional Savings between 2020-2029.
 This includes savings from previous and current investment funding.

-11-18 million Therms of Total Regional Savings for the 2020-2024 funding cycle.
+11-18 million Therms of Total Regional Savings between 2020-2024.

+14-34 million Therms of Total Regional Savings between 2020-2029.

 155-278 MWp of total 5-year regional peak capacity electric savings across summer and winter.

 419,000-554,000 Tons of avoided CO2.

-A
+A temporary dip is forecasted in the electric co-created savings stream during this Business Plan due to previous investments phasing out and new programs phasing in at a slower rate.
+The forecast increases again after 2025, largely due to an expected federal standard on electric water heaters mandating heat pump levels of performance.
+Savings models are still being developed for natural gas, but these efforts should realize their first significant savings beginning in 2019.These energy savings estimates are detailed further in Appendix 6.

 Budget Summary

 Figure 1 highlights the budget required by key strategy to deliver on the activities outlined in the Business Plan.
-See the Budget section for more detail.
+See the Operations and Budget section for more detail.

 Figure 1: Proposed 5-Year Budget by Strategy ($ Thousands)